tjventurini/tjventurini/README.md

 Hey there 👋

-I'm Thomas Venturini, a software developer from the **[Austria 🇦🇹](https://en.wikipedia.org/wiki/Austria)**, founder of [venturini.codes](https://venturini.codes) and blogging at [thomasventurini.com](https://thomasventurini.com).
+I'm Thomas Venturini, a software developer from **[Austria 🇦🇹](https://en.wikipedia.org/wiki/Austria)**, founder of [venturini.codes](https://venturini.codes) and blogging at [thomasventurini.com](https://thomasventurini.com).
 I'm interested in web and game development.

 # 📬 Get in touch